hugetiny/DTXMania/実行時フォルダ/readme_en.txt

 About the Requiremtnts (3), this zip contains "minimum" runtime components in "DirectX Redist" folder.

-If it's bothering you for downloading huge end user runtime from Microsoft website, you can install minimum components for DTXMania by running DXSETUP.exe in DirectX Redist folder.
+Please run DXSETUP.exe to install DirectX 9.0c (June/2010).

+Especially for Win10, you cannot use web setup for DirectX.
+Please use DXSETUP.exe in DirectX Redist folder.

 * Installing DTXMania